Skip to Main Content

 May I vote early?

-You can enter an online Request for an Application for a Ballot by Mail to be sent to you, or you can download a mail-in order form for a voting-early-by-mail ballot.
+You can Request an Application for a Ballot by Mail to be sent to you, or you can download an application for a Vote by Mail ballot.
 Under a new law, early voters using Absentee Ballot By Mail (ABBM) must include the identification number listed on their voter registration (Texas ID number or last four digits of the voter's social security number).
 If you cannot remember what you listed on your voter registration application, include both on the ABBM.

 I'm a student.
 Do I vote at my permanent home address, or at my college address?